SirSgtCire/Story-Engine/README.md

 - What is the most 1 value of the card, which is also asking what is the most reversed meaning of the card?
 - do this for all possible rolls for each card
 - QED.
+You can graph the story progression using the method above and plotting the value shifts!

+Notes on Tarot Round usage:
+- for 3 player game, there are 24 rounds
+- for at least 3 main characters, there are at least 24 chapters
+- add chapter 0 for world building, character sheets, etc.
+- for one novel, that's 25 chapters
+- one novel converted to long-format content is one season of a show
+- one season of a show is then 25 episodes, following chapter outline
+- repeat for however many seasons you want to exist

+Whoever wins the game is the protagonist